You are here:

 6. Who bears the responsibility for proving the claim?

-Under the new duty, part of this responsibility is reversed.
+Under the duty, part of this responsibility is reversed.
 This means that once a plaintiff proves that child abuse within the scope of the duty has occurred, the onus of proof shifts onto the organisation, which is deemed to have breached the relevant duty unless it can prove that it took 'reasonable precautions'.

 7. What are reasonable precautions?